retaildevcrews/aks-secure-baseline-hack-template/README.md

-# AKS Secure Baseline Hack
+# AKS Secure Baseline OpenHack

-> Welcome to the Patterns and Practices (PnP) AKS Secure Baseline (ASB) hack!
+> Welcome to the Patterns and Practices (PnP) AKS Secure Baseline (ASB) OpenHack!

 - The Patterns and Practices AKS Secure Baseline repo is located [here](https://github.com/mspnp/aks-secure-baseline)
-  - This repo is a summarization specifically for the hack and `should not be used for production deployments`
+  - This repo is a summarization specifically for the OpenHack and `should not be used for production deployments`
   - Please refer to the PnP repo as the `upstream repo`

+## Before Deploying ASB

+- go to [idweb](https://idweb/) to setup a security group (requires VPN)
+- create a security group
+  - mail-enabled is optional
+  - do not use spaces in the name
+- add yourself and your team to the security group
+- AAD propogation can take up to 30 minutes

 ## Filing Bugs